sdudenhofer/real_estate/README.md

 # Real estate information

-### Currently this project process a csv file from Redfin that contains monthly real estate sales data.
+### Currently this project processes a csv file from Redfin that contains monthly real estate sales data.
 Then it uses Nominatam to generate latitude and longitude coordinates.
 We then are generating the distance from each point to each other point.
 The reasoning for this project is I would like to see sales data compared to other cities that are within x miles.

 To get started: